 There are 2 main campgrounds within the vicinity of Fort Peck Lake.
-They contain almost one hundred sites between them, and although the second one is that bit further, it is quite a bit less busy with some decent views of the lake to boot.
+They contain almost one hundred sites between them, and although the second one is a bit further, it is quite a bit less busy with some decent views of the lake to boot.

 The Downstream Campground is the main site, and this is a grassy campground with shade from the surrounding cottonwoods.
 The campground contains 86 family campsites, and a total of 71 sites come with electrical hook-ups, with the other 15 being tent-only.
-There is a large group campsite with electrical hook-ups, and picnic shelters are available for reservations.
+There is a large group campsite with electrical hookups, and picnic shelters are available for reservations.

 The campground features on-site flush and vault toilets, a dump station, showers, playgrounds, a basketball court, horseshoe pits, and a fish cleaning station – ideal for anyone making use of the 3 fishing ponds within the landscape of the lake below the dam.

-This fairly quiet campground features 13 sites with electrical hook-ups, and it is located on the north shore, overlooking the lake from a hill.
+This fairly quiet campground features 13 sites with electrical hookups, and it is located on the north shore, overlooking the lake from a hill.
 It is close to boat ramps around the lake and is a popular location for anyone fishing at the lake.

 All the designated campsites have picnic tables and fire rings, as well as showers, flush and vault toilets, and water supplies.
 The campground’s dump station is near the Downstream Campground, about 5 miles away.